-All Apps have a Title, Description, and Icon, but in the case of the Home Page, these get high exposure.
+All Pages have a Title, Description, and Icon, but in the case of the Home Site's Home Page, these get high exposure.
 However, they can easily be adjusted or removed as desired.

 - click on a field within the card to edit (click the blue Save icon to finalize); or

 - click one of the checkboxes on the right to access a setting, deselect the box if you don't want it to display, and the blue Save icon to finalize